 Said K. Aburish

 I read this book sometime before the 2003 Iraq invasion.
 In some ways the handwriting was on the wall then that could have helped us avoid the catastrophe that has unfolded over the past many years.
 Although the book provides a comprehensive study of Hussein, it's also a good read to understand Iraq and its recent history.

-Unsurprisingly maybe, there are many similarities to starting a stand up career and being a founder.
-Stand up is one of my favorite forms of entertainment because how unvarnished it is.
+Unsurprisingly maybe, there are many similarities to starting a stand-up career and being a founder.
+Stand up is one of my favorite forms of entertainment because of how unvarnished it is.
 You can't fake being a good stand up comedian.
-Similarly you can't fake building a great product.
-Martin, without any pretension, revels the struggle of the art.
+Similarly, you can't fake building a great product.
+Martin, without any pretension, reveals the struggle of the art.
 The book is both honest, entertaining and moving.

 This book is not only an education on Niger Delta and its people, but also on the blind spots of capitalism.
-Reading this book opened my eyes to the modern ways that managment of large, private organizations can participate in gross abuse.
+Reading this book opened my eyes to the modern ways that management of large, private organizations can participate in gross abuse.